PageBot/PageBot/README.md

 # What is PageBot?

-PageBot® is a page layout environment that enables designers to create high quality documents using Python programming.
+PageBot® is a scriptable page layout, vector graphics and typography environment that enables designers to create high quality documents in various print-ready and web-based formats. using Python.
 It is available as a Python library with multi-platform support based on [Flat](http://xxyxyz.org/flat) and as a Mac OS X extension that uses [DrawBot](http://www.drawbot.com).
-Our aim is to create a Python-based scriptable environment to generate professionally designed output in various print-ready and web-based formats.

 PageBot consists of three abstraction levels:

-* Builders, the libraries and formats we depend on to generate output, for example DrawBot, Flat and markup languages such as HTML.
+* Builders, the libraries and formats PageBot usesto generate the final result, for example DrawBot, Flat and markup languages.
-* Contexts that provide a fixed API for the builders,
+* Contexts that provide a fixed API for the builders and connect everything to specific output formats.
-* Documents, Views and Elements, which are unique to PageBot.
+* Documents, Views and Elements, our output independent classes.

 The official PageBot documentation can be found at [pagebot.io](http://pagebot.io).

-## Contexts

-Contexts connect our Document / Element structure with a specific output format.
-Generally contexts are invisible, instead being loaded at the Document / View level.
-For testing purposes, they can be addressed separately.

-## Document, View and Element

-This is the main level of publications.
-A document is unaware of which output format it is rendering.

 # Installation